 A little trick is to tie direct to the nose above the split ring to get that sudden burst and pause that triggers instinctive strikes when you rip it hard - and minimizes fouling.

 You do trade-off a small amount of action when you tie direct - but it still has tons of action, and you get a better, crisper dart.
 Best of all, this eliminates 90% of the tangles.
-Especially when you are first learning how to use a magic Swimmer, you will tend to overwork it to hard (I know I did), so this tying tip may save you from a ton of tangles at the outset - or anytime you are working a Magic Swimmer in a ripping or sinking/falling way or when water/wind conditions makes one tangle too much, try this little tip and see if you don't tangle less and catch more fish!
+Especially when you are first learning how to use a Magic Swimmer, you will tend to overwork it too hard (I know I did), so this tying tip may save you from a ton of tangles at the outset - or anytime you are working a Magic Swimmer in a ripping or sinking/falling way or when water/wind conditions makes one tangle too much, try this little tip and see if you don't tangle less and catch more fish!

 Also, for powerfishing, in essence flipping or pitching the Magic Swimmer in heavy cover with heavy tackle, you may feel more comfortable to tie direct.
 The Magic Swimmer still has plenty of action tied direct.